-Authority was given to the Directors at last year’s Annual General Meeting to allot unissued shares up to an aggregate nominal amount of £12,326,664.60 equivalent to approximately 33% of the Company’s issued share capital and up to a further aggregate nominal amount of £12,326,664.60 in connection with an offer by way of a rights issue.
-The authority was not exercised during the period ended 30 June 2019 or prior to the date of this Report.
+Authority was given to the Directors at last year’s Annual General Meeting to allot unissued shares up to an aggregate nominal amount of £12,326,664.70 (which is equivalent to approximately 33% of the Company’s issued share capital) and up to a further aggregate nominal amount of £12,326,664.70 in connection with an offer by way of a rights issue.
+The authority was not exercised during the period ended 28 June 2020 or prior to the date of this report.
 The Company has no current intention of exercising the authority but nevertheless as this authority expires at the forthcoming Annual General Meeting, the Directors will be seeking new authorities as set out in the Notice of Annual General Meeting.

 Voting and Transfer of Shares

 The Company’s Articles of Association do not contain any specific restrictions on the size of a shareholder’s holding or on the transfer of shares.

 The Company is not aware of any agreements between shareholders that may result in restrictions on the transfer of securities and/or voting rights.